Rotary woofer: Drawbacks

 A rotary woofer is designed to produce only frequencies lower than 20 Hz; distortion increases as the input frequency approaches the frequency of blades passing a given point.
 Fan speed is limited to reduce the continuous noise generated by the fan blades.
 Current models typically spin at around 800 RPM (13 Hz).
 Another issue with rotary woofers is the space requirement.
 Where a conventional subwoofer needs a baffle or enclosure to prevent back waves from destructively interfering with the output, a rotary woofer also requires a baffle or enclosure.
 However, because the frequencies are so low, the enclosure or baffle must be very large in comparison.
-Without a baffle or enclosure, sound pressure from the rear of the unit being 180 degrees out of phase would almost completely cancel that from the front the end, resulting in very low output.
+Without a baffle or enclosure, sound pressure from the rear of the unit being 180 degrees out of phase would almost completely cancel that from the front end, resulting in very low output.
 An infinite baffle can be created by mounting the woofer and circular cutout into a window.
 Alternatively an attic, basement, or spare room can act as the enclosure.